go-coldbrew/core/config/README.md

     // GRPCTLSCertFile an GRPCTLSKeyFile are the paths to the key and cert files for the GRPC server
-    // If these are set, the server will be started with TLS enabled GRPCTLSCertFile string `envconfig:"GRPC_TLS_CERT_FILE"` }
+    // If these are set, the server will be started with TLS enabled GRPCTLSCertFile string `envconfig:"GRPC_TLS_CERT_FILE"`
+    // GRPCTLSClientCAFile is the path to the CA file for the GRPC server to verify client certificates GRPCTLSInsecureSkipVerify bool `envconfig:"GRPC_TLS_INSECURE_SKIP_VERIFY" default:"false"` }
 ```